|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Technique: Painless Reconnection

 To help clients like Terry treat their fear of pain and their detachment from their surrounding environment, I asked him to try "Painless Reconnection."
-Terry had long thought of himself victim of his own body.
+Terry had long thought of himself as a victim of his own body.
 Because of this, he had never tried to push past his own self-victimization.
 I asked Terry to go home and think of at least fifteen activities that do not require him to exert himself, but ones that can also include his wife and children.
 At first, Terry resisted the exercise, stating, "I can’t do this.
 All I ever knew was being active!
 I can’t sit on my ass and talk about my day with my family every evening!"

 A few weeks later, however, Terry returned with more than thirty activities, twice as many as I had asked for.
 He stated, "We instituted a family game night every Wednesday and then on Monday we all get together and make sundaes or some other kind of dessert.
 I play video games with the kids and help them with their homework.
 This gives my wife a break and lets me get to know my kids.
 For my wife, instead of going on a walk every night, I massage her feet and she gives me a backrub.
 This way, we still have our own time together to just talk and be ourselves."